mllite/sklearn2sql-demo/notebooks/database_limitations.md

 ## Use of Virtual Machines

-Hadoop based databases (hive, impala) launch a large number of VMs for executing a single SQL statement.
+Hadoop based databases (hive, impala) use a large number of VMs for executing a single SQL statement.
 The SQL execution is too slow and unacceptable.
 This makes these databases simply not suitable for this kind of task (SQL-based in-database analytics).
 The benchmarking process did not always end properly without timeout (thousands of models trained on different table layouts [columns x lines])